omahs/paima-engine-docs/docs/home/1-setup/1-how-to-use-paima-engine.md

 When starting a new project with Paima Engine, you can choose to either go completely barebones, or use an included template to bootstrap with all of the essentials

-*Option A*: To initialize a game using a basic game template by cloning the git repo [here](https://github.com/PaimaStudios/paima-game-templates) and going into the the `rock-paper-scissors` template (simple template to start with).
+*Option A*: To initialize a game using a basic game template by cloning the git repo [here](https://github.com/PaimaStudios/paima-game-templates) and going into the `rock-paper-scissors` template (simple template to start with).

 <!-- *Option A*: To initialize a game using a basic game template, either clone git repo [here](https://github.com/PaimaStudios/paima-game-templates) or use the following command and select the `rock-paper-scissors` template: